hiibolt/KnowledgeBase/pages/Pendulum Periods Lab Report.md

 	  I chose to include the trendline function for all graphs, not just the **Period Squared vs. Length** graph, as this allowed me to easily analyze the data and draw conclusions.
 	- ## 5.4 Analyzing the Slope
-	  In my analysis, I drew the values of 12.2% error and 8.60 as
+	  In my analysis, I drew the values of 12.2% error and 8.60 as my little g.
+My reasoning for this is the frictional torque applied by the connection between the top of the pole and the string.
+String, if you've ever moved it quickly across your skin before, has a high frictional constant, which explains the lower value compared to 9.80.
+However, for how little the change is, I believe that
 - # Conclusion
   ...